Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Against the Colts, Shenault has averaged 40 receiving yards per game over his three career matchups, 5.5 more than his over/under for Sunday's game.
+- Shenault's 40 receiving yards per game in his three career matchups against the Colts are 5.5 more than his over/under for Sunday's game.

-- Shenault has caught a touchdown pass against the Colts twice, and had multiple TDs in one of those games.
+- Shenault has caught a touchdown pass versus the Colts twice, and had multiple TDs in one of those games.

-- The 248.8 passing yards the Colts yield per game makes them the NFL's 18th-ranked pass defense this season.
+- The Colts have the NFL's 18th-ranked pass defense this season, yielding 248.8 yards per game through the air.

-- The Colts have surrendered 30 touchdowns through the air (1.9 per game).
+- The Colts have given up 30 touchdowns through the air (1.9 per game).
 They are 30th in the league in that category.

 Recent Performances

-- Against the Patriots last week, Shenault was targeted three times and picked up 13 yards on two receptions.
+- In last week's game against the Patriots, Shenault was targeted three times and racked up two catches for 13 yards.

-- Shenault's over his last three outings stat line reveals six catches for 52 yards.
-He averaged 17.3 yards per game, and was targeted 10 times.
+- Shenault has caught six passes on 10 targets for 52 yards over his last three outings, averaging 17.3 yards per game.

 Shenault's Jacksonville Teammates